All Products

 2. On the Mesh Management page, click the name of the ASM instance.
 In the left-side navigation pane, choose ASM Instance > Global Namespace.

-3. On the Global Namespace page, in the Automatic Injection column, check whether the label for the default namespace is istio-injection: enabled.
+3. On the Global Namespace page, check the Automatic Injection column.
+Confirm that the default namespace label is istio-injection: enabled (which corresponds to the version 1.22 sidecar).

 Note

-2. On the Clusters page, find the cluster you want and click its name.
-In the left-side pane, choose Workloads > Deployments.
+2. On the Clusters page, click the cluster name.
+In the left-side navigation pane, choose Workloads > Deployments.

 3. On the Deployments page, find reviews-v2.
 In the Actions column, choose More > Redeploy.
 In the Redeploy dialog box, click OK.